Egypt Landmarks - 26 Famous Landmarks in Egypt to Explore

 Temple of Seti I

-Seti I is known to be one of the less popular pharaohs to have ruled during ancient Egypt's New Kingdom era.
+Seti I is known to be one of the less popular pharaohs to have ruled during Egypt's New Kingdom era.
 One surprising thing is his son Ramesses II went on to become one of the most well-known pharaohs in the country.

 Even though he is not one of Egypt's famous pharaohs, his temple has become one of the most well-known temples in the country.